11 Ways to Respond Effectively to Manipulative Apology Patterns

 Lack of Accountability

-Avoiding blame is common when it comes to deceptive apologies.
-When someone says “I’m sorry you feel that way” or “I’m sorry if you were offended,” instead of apologizing.
+Avoiding Blame is common when it comes to deceptive apologies.
+When Someone says “I’m sorry you feel that way” or “I’m sorry if you were offended,” instead of apologizing.
 These expressions focus on how the other person feels rather than the harm done.

 When Someone who forgets your birthday may say, “I’m sorry if you were upset,” or “I’m sorry you took it personally.”
 This blames you for being offended rather than realizing they skipped your special day.
 These excuses make it seem like the culprit is acknowledging your feelings but not their actions.
 Unlike a sincere apology, it doesn’t accept the real issue.